Octavian-Gheorghiu/3d-tetris/README.md

 # 3D Tetris

-A 3D Tetris game made with Unity developed by Zijun Chen, Zhe Tang & Yu Liu and updated by Octavian Gheorghiu
+A 3D Tetris game made with Unity developed by Zijun Chen, Zhe Tang & Yu Liu and updated by Octavian Gheorghiu.

 # Assets Used